 Career and Professional Development has a wealth of resources for international students to explore majors and careers, learn about the job market both in the U.S and abroad, develop effective job search tools (networking, resume, cover letter, interviewing) and graduate school preparation.
 Visit CPD's International Student page to learn more.

 LMU Student Housing programs are especially beneficial to international students who do not come back home for the breaks (Thanksgiving, Spring Break, and Easter).
 During these breaks, housing hosts events and activities that bring together all the students who stick around for the break.
-Be sure to check your email when a break in near to find out about Housing's plans.
+Be sure to check your email when a break is coming up to find out about Housing's plans.

 Center for Service and Action (CSA)

 If you've always wanted to get involved in your community, the Center for Service and Action is the place for you.
-The CSA offers students and graduates a range of opportunities to volunteer their time serving those disadvantaged or oppressed.
+The CSA offers students and graduates a range of opportunities to volunteer their time serving marginalized communities.
 Service opportunities are available both locally and abroad through dedicated service groups or special events.